The Quiet Extinction

 The Gift

 ORACLE as tool.
-Humans still operated everything -- power grids, water treatment, agriculture, weather services.
-ORACLE simply made every job easier, faster, more reliable.
-Nobody questioned it.
-Why would you?
-The tool was always right.
+Humans still operated everything โ power grids, water treatment, agriculture, weather services.
+ORACLE made every job easier, faster, more reliable.
+A grid technician still turned the switches; ORACLE told them which ones.
+A logistics coordinator still planned routes; ORACLE suggested optimal paths the coordinator could verify.

 The Convenience

 The decade of rational decisions that were collectively suicidal.
-In 2121, Nexus reduced manual training programs.
+In 2121, Nexus halved manual training programs.
 In 2123, manual override certification was eliminated as "redundant."
 In 2125, the last independent weather service closed.
-By 2127, all crop planning was delegated to ORACLE.
-In 2129, the last class of manual grid operators graduated -- seven people.
+By 2127, all crop planning was delegated.
+In 2129, seven students graduated as the last class of manual grid operators.
+None of them would ever use the training.

 Every individual decision made sense.
 The pattern was invisible.